-All new undergraduate students (working towards a bachelors degree) receive academic advisement for the first semester through the International Services Office.
+All new undergraduate students (working towards a bachelors degree) receive academic advisement for the first semester through the Office for Global Engagement.
 This ensures that the extra time necessary, for a student in a new educational environment to get off to a good start, is available.
 Evaluations of previous academic work for possible transfer credit are also processed through this office.
 During the first semester of enrollment, undergraduate students are assigned a permanent academic advisor from his/her major department.
 Academic advisement for graduate students is provided through the Graduate Studies Office.

 Passport renewals, visa concerns, immigration forms, taxes, and regulations pertaining to international students in the U.S. can be overwhelming.
 The International Services staff can provide forms, advice and answer questions on general information and other legal concerns.

 A typical international student faces situations, which are new and different from what s/he is used to in the home culture.
-The International Services Office is the place to go when you have a question or concern in this regard.
+The Office for Global Engagement is the place to go when you have a question or concern in this regard.
 The staff has probably encountered the issue before, so students need not be embarrassed about any topic.
 We stand by the motto: "There are no stupid questions, just stupid answers."

 No matter how many friends an international student makes on campus, many feel cut off from close family relationships.
 To help fill this void, SRU offers a host family program where students are matched with American families interested in opening their homes to them.
 Typical activities include sightseeing, shopping, home cooked meals, and occasional home-stays.
 Interested students may sign up for a host family at any time during their studies.